 Are 140 Degrees Fahrenheit Hot for A CPU?

-Regarding your CPU, keeping temperatures at 140 degrees Fahrenheit or lower is the ideal situation.
+Keeping temperatures at 140 degrees Fahrenheit or lower for your CPU is ideal.
 Some people may think just above this range is alright.

 However, as temperatures crop up around 70 degrees Celsius (158 degrees Fahrenheit), you should take steps to cool down your PC.
 Temperatures above 80 degrees Celsius (176 degrees Fahrenheit) can permanently damage your computer if exposed for long durations and shouldn’t be taken lightly.